 There’s still time to get your soil samples to the N.C.
 Department of Agriculture and Consumer Services before Thanksgiving and take advantage of free testing.
-Samples received after December 1, 2018 through March 31, 2019—the peak soil testing season—are charged an analysis fee of $4 per sample.
+Samples received after November 30, 2021 through March 31, 2022—the peak soil testing season—are charged an analysis fee of $4 per sample.

 Get soil test kits at the Extension office

-Soil test boxes, sample information forms, and instructions are available at the Buncombe County Cooperative Extension office, 49 Mount Carmel Road, Asheville.
+Soil test boxes, sample information forms, and instructions are available outside the front door at the Buncombe County Cooperative Extension office, 49 Mount Carmel Road, Asheville.

 Taking the sample